 The Harkin Institute D.C.
-Experience Scholarship was established in 2014 to honor Senator Harkin’s legacy by providing financial assistance to a Drake undergraduate student with financial need who has secured a summer internship in a congressional office, government agency, or non-profit organization in Washington, D.C.
+Experience Scholarship was established in 2014 to honor Senator Harkin’s legacy by providing financial assistance to Drake undergraduate students with financial need who have secured a summer internship in a congressional office, government agency, or non-profit organization in Washington, D.C.

 The Harkin Institute D.C.
 Experience Scholarship

-This scholarship is designed to expose the student to policymakers and the policymaking process, much as Senator Harkin experienced as an intern for Congressman Neal Smith in the summer of 1969, an experience that inspired Senator Harkin to pursue a career in public service.
+This scholarship is designed to expose students to policymakers and the policymaking process, much as Senator Harkin experienced as an intern for Congressman Neal Smith in the summer of 1969, an experience that inspired Senator Harkin to pursue a career in public service.
 This scholarship is funded in large part through the generosity of the Senator’s former staff members, many of whom benefitted from their exposure to policymakers and policymaking in our nation’s capital.
 The Harkin Institute D.C.
 Experience Scholarship is administered by The Harkin Institute for Public Policy & Citizen Engagement at Drake University.

 This scholarship program is nonpartisan and is open to all undergraduate students regardless of political party affiliation, area of study, and internship placement.